liamhv31/Projects/Wireshark/Wireshark-Traffic-Analysis.md

 <img width="726" height="285" alt="image" src="https://github.com/user-attachments/assets/711dd5eb-5086-48fc-b80e-c81f81257512" />

+With just this information alone, it is an abundance of evidence that points towards this being an IPv4 packet.

 ### Question 2 - Investigate the anomalous packets.
 What is the suspicious main domain address that receives anomalous DNS queries?
 (Enter the address in defanged format.)

 ### Question 17 - How many incorrect login attempts are there?